Marie-ClairePRO/LatentColorDiffusion/README.md

 Stable Diffusion is a latent text-to-image diffusion model.

 This code was largely inspired by the concept of [Cold-Diffusion](https://arxiv.org/abs/2208.09392) which was implemented here : [Cold Diffusion Models](https://github.com/arpitbansal297/Cold-Diffusion-Models).
-It was adapted to colorizing images, as described in the paper [Diffusin Colors](https://arxiv.org/pdf/2312.04145), released in December 2023.
-I added control with color hints, and the objective is to add a temporal version.
+It was adapted to colorizing images, as described in the paper [Diffusing Colors](https://arxiv.org/pdf/2312.04145), released in December 2023.
+We added control with color hints, and the objective is to add a temporal version.

 ________________________________